saifullahkhanjadoon/CarRentalSystem/README.md

-Car Rental Management System (Java + MySQL)
+🚗 Car Rental Management System (Java + MySQL)
 📝 Overview
-The Car Rental Management System is a console-based Java application designed using Object-Oriented Programming (OOP) principles.
-It interacts with a MySQL database using JDBC (MySQL Connector/J 9.3.0) to manage real-time operations related to car rentals, users, and admin tasks.
+The Car Rental Management System is a console-based Java application developed using Object-Oriented Programming (OOP) principles.
+It connects to a MySQL database using JDBC (MySQL Connector/J 9.3.0) to handle real-time car rental operations, including managing users, rentals, and the car inventory.

-The system provides separate roles for Admin and User, enabling full rental workflows, user account management, and car inventory tracking — all via a simple text-based interface.
+The system supports two main roles — Admin and User — each with tailored functionalities to ensure smooth rental workflows and secure account management.

 🔧 Technologies Used
-Java – Core programming language (OOP)
+Java – Core programming language (OOP-based)

 MySQL – Relational database for persistent storage

 JDBC (MySQL Connector/J 9.3.0) – Java-MySQL integration

-Scanner Class – For handling console input
+Scanner Class – Console input handling

 NetBeans / IntelliJ IDEA – IDEs used for development